gaborcs/lambda-terminal/README.md

 No.
 There's a better way.
 We can define an optional type that works for any type.
+To do that, we'll replace `Integer` with a type variable.
+A common name for type variables that can contain anything is `a`, so we'll use that name.

 Press `g` until you get back to `OptionalInteger`.
 Press `N` to rename it to `Optional`.